microsoft/vscode-docs/docs/python/environments.md

 ### Environment variable definitions file

 An environment variable definitions file is a text file containing key-value pairs in the form of `environment_variable=value`, with `#` used for comments.
-Multiline values aren't supported, but references to previously defined environment vairables are allowed.Environment variable definitions files can be used for scenarios such as debugging and tool execution (including linters, formatters, IntelliSense, and testing tools), but aren't applied to the terminal.
+Multiline values aren't supported, but references to previously defined environment vairables are allowed.
+Environment variable definitions files can be used for scenarios such as debugging and tool execution (including linters, formatters, IntelliSense, and testing tools), but aren't applied to the terminal.

 > **Note**: Environment variable definitions files are not necessarily cross-platform.
 For instance, while Unix uses `:` as a path separator in environment variables, Windows uses `;`.
 There is no normalization of such operating system differences, and so you need to make sure any environment definitions file use values that are compatible with your operating system.